 4. Cost: While repairs are often cheaper than replacement, consider the long-term costs.
 If your roof is nearing the end of its⁣ lifespan, ⁣investing in repairs may not be the most cost-effective decision.
 Replacement could save you from frequent repairs and potential damage ⁤caused by continued curling.

-Read Also: How to repair rubber roof on travel trailer?
+Read Also: How to repair sagging roof lining?

 5. Future Plans: Consider your future plans ⁤for the property.
 If you plan on staying for an extended period, investing⁣ in a new roof will provide peace of ⁣mind and potentially increase the value of your home.
 However, if you have plans to sell in the near future, repairing curled shingles may be sufficient to make the roof visually appealing to potential buyers.